 The memorial at Great Burstead is on the left side of the porch of St Mary Magdelene at Great Burstead.
 The memorial takes the form of two brass plaques containing the names of fallen of the First World War.
 There are no Second World War Names commemorated here.

-Click on the names below to read more about the men.
+Click on the names below to read more about the men and click on photos to enlarge.

 The Brass plaques read: